Quantum179/Stories/desktop/README.md

 # TODOS

+- use constants strings for Vuex store methods
 - find a better way to center login-btn in header
 - override v-btn active and focus styles
 - think about vuetify important overrides